Project-Code-UVA/CliniVision/README.md

 13 - Pulmonary fibrosis <br />
 14 - No finding <br />

-Once symptoms are highlighted, the tool will proceed to take in the known symptoms and their location, and assign a proper diagnosis for the x-ray input.
+Once symptoms are highlighted, the tool will proceed to take in the known symptoms and their location, and assign a proper diagnosis for the x-ray input. <br />

+Blud thinks he's part of the Mystery Gang, dogs out!!! <br />

 ![56595c52331271f95c2602b2b0b374fc](https://github.com/Project-Code-UVA/CliniVision/assets/123980270/1d3df08b-3cca-4ecf-8d9e-d5723c291796)